Econometrics

 • Compulsory Activity

 Three of four assignments must be submitted and approved.
-Assignments may be submitted in groups of maximum 3 students.
+Assignments are submitted in groups of no more than 3 students.
 Feedback will be given on the assignments.
 Assignments must be written in English.

 • Assessment